min2ha/ukwa-site/content/target/286294205/index.en.md

   "subject": null
 }

-# Timespan Museum and Arts Centre in Helmsdale Sutherland, the Highlands: North Sea Hitch

 <p>North Sea Hitch is a residency and exhibition by Glasgow-based artist Stephen Hurrel at Timespan, a museum and art gallery in Helmsdale, Sutherland.
 The exhibition is part of GENERATION, a celebration of Scottish contemporary art of the last 25 years to mark the Commonwealth Games in Glasgow.</p>